tiepdotme/blog.just2us.com/_posts/2016-09-29-app-review-now-bans-facebook-single-sign-on.markdown

 tags: [App Review]
 ---

+If you are using Facebook SDK only for it's account login, and you didn't provide your own login mechanism.

 A recent [Sep 2016 update](http://www.appstorereviewguidelineshistory.com/articles/2016-09-01-subscriptions-siri-kit-stickers/) to App Store Guidelines now adds the following:

 > If your core app functionality is not related to a specific social network (e.g. Facebook, WeChat, Weibo, Twitter, etc.), you must provide access without a login or via another mechanism.
 Pulling basic profile information, sharing to the social network, or inviting friends to use the app are not considered core app functionality.